-Remember it can take up to three months or even longer for the heart to properly heal.
+Remember, it can take up to three months or even longer for the heart to properly heal.
 During this time you may experience runs of AF, ectopic beats (missed heartbeats) and a heart rate faster than before.
-It will be helpful if you record such events so that they can be discussed at your review appointments.
+It will be helpful if you record such events so that they can be discussed at your review appointments. stroke risk elevated for this period also, and imperative that anticoagulant not stopped or interrupted without talking to the physician who did the ablation.